coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

 }
 ```

 We call 2 times the security group module, and in the security group we set the provider.
 So we set the provider 2 times.
-We just call one module in our infra.tf and I think you will have more one module in your AWS infrastructure.
-We don't want to set the provider each time.
+Right now, we just call one module in our infra.tf and I think you will have more than one module in your AWS infrastructure.
+We don't want to set the provider in each module.

-The solution is easy remove the provider ...
+The solution is easy remove the provider to module ...

 ```bash
 resource "aws_security_group" "demotf" {